 Q: Will you gift wrap?

-A: sure!
-Send me a message through the website, email, Instagram or however you want and give me a heads up that it’s a gift.
+A: Sure!
+Send me a message through the website, email, Instagram or however you want and let me know that it’s a gift.
 I will even hand make a card for any occasion and write a note in it for you if you would like!